Advanced ASP.NET Core Caching Techniques You Need to Know Now

 Q: What is the difference between in-memory caching, distributed caching, and response caching?

 A: In-memory caching stores the cached data in the application’s memory, which allows for fast access times.
-Distributed caching stores the data on multiple servers, which allows for faster access times and increased scalability.
+Distributed caching stores the data on multiple servers, which allows for faster access times and increased scalbility.
 Response caching caches the entire response of an action method, which can be useful in scenarios where the response is expensive to generate and does not change frequently.

 Q: When should I use response caching?